Plan of God

 2Corinthians 4:5-6 We preach not ourselves, but Christ Jesus the Lord; and ourselves your servants for Jesus' sake.
 For God, who commanded the light to shine out of darkness, has shined in our hearts, so that we can enlighten men with the knowledge of the glory of God as we see it in the face of Jesus Christ.

-Isn't that beautifully phrased?
+That is so beautifully phrased.
 We would all like to live in a perfect world, and be able to assemble with perfect people every Sabbath.
 However, Jesus knows that we must be making every strenuous effort to put the forces of darkness behind us, and be building Godly character in His light which guides us in growing in grace and in knowledge.
 It is like a weight lifter “pumping iron.”
 Without the weight to exert his strength against, he cannot build bulky muscles.
 Describing the constant struggle of a Christian against forces of darkness, Jesus put it this way:

 Matthew 11:12 From the days of John the Baptist until now the Kingdom of heaven is attained only with an utmost struggle on your part, it is acquired only with a maximum effort, and with all your being and strength; and it is only the most serious and dedicated ones who will obtain the Kingdom.